Pwoodlock/Boeing-Avionics-Modules/README.md

 # Boeing Aircraft Series Avionic Modules with Project Magent Boeing Suite Avioncs Compatibility (2008)

 This project contains schematics and firmware for three Boeing Aircraft Avionic Modules:

 - **COMM**
 - **NAV**
 - **ADF**

+**The Following will be uploaded soon,**

+- Gerber files for the PCB's to Manufacture the modules.
+- Bill of Materials for the modules.
+- Native Instrument files for the PCB & Schematic Capture.
 - .NET Application which links the hardware modules to the FlightSimulator, which in this instance is (MSFS2004) which in turn links to FSUIPC from Pete Dawson.

+Any questions, please contact me.

-I will upload the rest of the project in due course, as I need to seriously carry out some house keeping until it's format is usable for the Person/s interested.
+I'll upload the rest of the project in due course, as I need to seriously carry out some house keeping until it's format is usable for the Person/s interested.

 The code includes USB device and host functionality, HID and CDC examples, and display/encoder routines.
 The firmware has been designed for Microchip PIC microcontrollers using both C18 and C30 compilers.
 Schematics and additional design materials are available in the project directories.

 ## Project Structure